osniel993/e-commerce-app/README.md

 Composer
 ```

-For the installation process, I propose two alternatives: one by using docker and the second one by installing
+For the installation process, you have two options: one by using docker and the second one by installing
 dependencies individually.

 ### Docker-Install